massquantity/LibRecommender/doc/user_guide.md

 # User Guide

 The purpose of this guide is to illustrate some of the main features that LibRecommender provides.
-Example usages are all listed in this `examples/` folder.
+Example usages are all listed in [`examples`](https://github.com/massquantity/LibRecommender/tree/master/examples) folder.

 This guide only demonstrates the data processing, feature engineering and model training parts.
-For how to serve a trained model in LibRecommender, see [Serving Guide](https://github.com/massquantity/LibRecommender/tree/master/libserving) .
+For how to serve a trained model in LibRecommender, see [Serving Guide](https://github.com/massquantity/LibRecommender/tree/master/doc/python_serving_guide.md) .